fwtompa/mathdowsers/README.md

     make index (create an index for that corpus to be used by the search engine) make queries (run the benchmark queries and performance evaluations)
   ```
+**N.B.
+This was last run using Python 3.9.16.
+Also, LANG must not be set, and dbm must use the gdbm (dbm.gnu) backend database.**

 ## Next steps being pursued